Code-Institute-Solutions/churnometer/README.md

 	* The ML model is considered a failure if:
 		* after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
 Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
 * The output is defined as a continuous value for tenure in months.
 It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
-* Heuristics: Currently, there is no approach to predict tenure levels on a prospect.
+* Heuristics: Currently, there is no approach to predict the tenure levels for a prospect.
-* The training data to fit the model come from the Telco Customer.
+* The training data to fit the model comes from the Telco Customer.
 This dataset contains about 7 thousand customer records.
-	* Train data - filter data where Churn == 1, then drop Churn variable.
+	* Train data - filter data where Churn == 1, then drop the Churn variable.
 Target: tenure; features: all other variables, but total charges and customerID

 #### Classification Model
 * Before the analysis, we visualized a Regressor pipeline to predict Churn; however, the performance didn’t meet the requirement (at least 0.7 for R2 score, on train and test set)
 * We used a technique to convert the ML task from Regression to Classification.
 We discretized the target into 3 ranges: <4 months, 4-20 months and +20 months.
-* The classification pipeline can detect a prospect that would likely churn in less than 4 months, and a prospect that would likely churn in more than 20 months.
+* The classification pipeline can detect a prospect that would likely churn in less than four months and a prospect that would likely churn in more than 20 months.
 * A target variable is categorical and contains 3 classes.
 We consider a **classification model**, which is supervised and uni-dimensional.
 * Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
 * The model success metrics are